finos/FDC3-conformance-framework/README.md

 yarn install
 ```

-After the installation, add the following entry into `/public/configs/application/appd.json` under `appd`:
+After the installation, add the following entry into `/public/configs/application/appd.json` under `appd`.
+This will add 2 apps into the desktop container application under test, required for conformance testing.

 ```sh
 "Conformance": {